Ableism: Clinical settings

 Just as in every other facet of life, ableism is present in clinical healthcare settings.
 A 2021 study of over 700 physicians in the United States found that only 56.5% "strongly agreed that they welcomed patients with disability into their practices."
 The same study also found that 82.4% of these physicians believed that people with a significant disability had a lower quality of life than those without disabilities.
 Data from the 1994–1995 National Health Interview Survey-Disability Supplement has shown that those with disabilities have lower life expectancies than those without them.
 While that can be explained by a myriad of factors, one of the factors is the ableism experienced by those with disabilities in clinical settings.
 Those with disabilities may be more hesitant to seek care when needed due to barriers created by ableism such as dentist chairs that are not accessible or offices that are filled with bright lights and noises that can be triggering.
+These "disability-specific barriers" to seeking health care also expand into, "physical barriers (e.g., lack of accessible entrances and wayfinding assistance at treatment facilities), transportation barriers (e.g., shortage of accessible, reliable, and affordable transit options), and information barriers (e.g., inaccessible intake paperwork, after-visit summaries, and online patient portals)."
+Each of these circumstances represent ableism in the healthcare system that prevents people from getting the care they require.